 - Copper also plays an important role in the formation of WBCs (White Blood Cells).
 WBCs safeguard our body from harmful microbes and other substances and keep us disease-free.
 Without the right quantity of copper intake, therefore, it’s impossible to stay a healthy life.

 - Additionally, Copper is also shown to improve our nervous system by strengthening the communication between the different nerve cells throughout the body.

 It’s safe to draw a conclusion, based on these premises, that copper is not just beneficial, but a necessary element for our bodies.
 It is, therefore, highly recommended to consume the Recommended Daily Allowance (RDA) of around 900 micrograms (mcg) per day.

 In a less mathematical way, just 2-3 glasses of water stored in a copper glass should be enough to keep you perfectly filled-up for your daily copper allowance.
-While it’s perfectly okay to drink more than that, about 1 litre is an absolute must if you want to avoid any kind of supplement medication to fulfil the copper requirements in your body.
+While it’s perfectly okay to drink more than that, about 1 liter is an absolute must if you want to avoid any kind of supplement medication to fulfil the copper requirements in your body.

 Feel free to fact check all the claims and do let us know if you have any queries relating to the health benefits of copper.
 We’re happy to help!